 If you want to do the split lighting setup, put the key light source 90 degrees to the right or left of the subject and even slightly behind their head if possible.
 To be exceptionally dramatic, don’t use a fill light.
 Or, to lessen the shadows a touch but still leave them dramatic-looking, use a low-wattage fill light.

 Place the light in relation to the subject, depending on the model’s face.
 Look carefully how the light falls on the person and adjust accordingly.
 Your light source should always follow the face.

-You can even use a Flexible LED Light Mat in this type of setup.
-They are extremely handy gadgets to have in your lighting toolkit.
+You can use something like a Flexible LED Light Mat in this type of setup.
+They are extremely handy gadgets to have in your lighting toolkit for lots of reasons.